01 of 08

 Purling in Double Knitting

 The second stitch on the needle in is the second color.
-This is the first stitch of the second side of your knitting, though it looks like it's all one "side" right now.
+This is the first stitch of the second side of your knitting, even though it looks like it's all one "side".

 Now just move both yarns to the back and knit the next stitch with the first color, bring the yarns forward and purl the next stitch with the second color and so on across the row.Continue to 3 of 8 below.